 3. Not running on days you don’t feel great

-When you’re tired, or your legs feel a little sore, or your stomach feels a little off, you may feel tempted to skip your run that day.
+When you’re tired, or your legs feel a little sore, or your stomach feels a little off, you may be tempted to skip your run that day.

 More often than not, these days will actually be some of your best runs.

-It’s a bizarre phenomenon that many runners experience.
-Sometimes you just feel like a completely different person on your run.
+It’s a bizarre phenomenon that many runners experience; sometimes you just feel like a completely different person on your run.
 On some runs you feel like a ball of energy while on others you feel like your feet are strapped to bricks.
+But it’s impossible to know how you’ll feel until you’re actually out running!

 4. Running fast every run